cagallo/trivia-night-ui/README.md

 - Continue to gain competency with React fundamentals, Router and Cypress testing
 - Practice building a server in Express
-- Successful populate a PostgreSQL database using Knex query builder
+- Successfully populate a PostgreSQL database using Knex query builder
 - Learn how to deploy both frontend and backend on Heroku
 - Gain an understanding of what is it like to create both the frontend and the backend of an application